 In November 1950, Ent Air Force Base was selected as the Cold War headquarters for Air Defense Command (ADC).

-In 1951, Peterson Field, formerly an Army Air Base inactivated at the end of WWII, was re-opened as a U.S. Air Force base.
+In 1951, Peterson Field, a former WWII Army Air Base, was re-opened as a U.S. Air Force base.

-In 1965, the University of Colorado Colorado Springs was established in the city.
+In 1965, the University of Colorado Colorado Springs was established in or near the city.

-In 1968, Pikes Peak State College and Colorado Technical University were established in or near the city.
+In 1968, Colorado Technical University was established in or near the city.

 In 1977, most of the former Ent Air Force Base became a US Olympic training center.

-On October 1, 1981, the Broadmoor Addition, Cheyenne Canon, Ivywild, Skyway, and Stratton Meadows were annexed after a Colorado Supreme Court decision.
+On October 1, 1981, the Broadmoor Addition, Cheyenne Canon, Ivywild, Skyway, and Stratton Meadows were annexed after the Colorado Supreme Court overturned a decision.

 In 1992, Colorado Springs was the original headquarters of the Professional Bull Riders (PBR) from its founding.